Cecil Bell Jr.

 Cecil Ivan Bell Jr. (born May 17, 1962) is a Republican member of the Texas House of Representatives for District 3, which initially encompassed Waller County and is now entirely a portion of populous Montgomery County in Southeast Texas.
+Bell was defeated in the March 3, 2026, Republican primary election by Kristen Plaisance by a 55.1% to 44.9% margin.

 Politics

 Bell serves on the Appropriations and Land & Resource Management committees and the Appropriations subcommittee on Articles VI, VII & VIII.

 In January 2015, Bell introduced legislation, HB 623, that prevents salary, pension, and other benefits from being paid to any Texas state employee who issues a same-sex marriage license.
 The bill included a provision to forestall legal action challenging the proposed law by mandating that state courts dismiss any such challenges and award court costs and attorney fees to the state.
 The bill died in committee.

 Bell supports expanding career and technology training at public high schools so that students can enter the job market with a career certification but without following the college or university route.

 In 2015, Bell sought unsuccessfully to prohibit the State of Texas from complying with Obergefell v.
 Hodges, the United States Supreme Court legal opinion sanctioning same-sex marriage.
 In 2017, Bell introduced a more comprehensive bill to allow his state to declare federal laws and court decisions unconstitutional and therefore unenforceable within the boundaries of Texas.
 Bell has proposed that federal treaties and presidential executive orders be subject to state scrutiny to block actions which the state considers unconstitutional.
 The legislation would establish a 12-member Joint Legislative Committee on Constitutional Enforcement, with six members each from the House and the Texas State Senate, to consider federal actions in light of constitutional interpretation in 1787.
 "I think it is important for patriotic Americans to recognize the strength and necessity of our Constitution.
 It is also important that we defend that Constitution,” Bell told the Texas House Select Committee on State and Federal Power and Responsibility.

 Bell is a member of the Texas State Guard.

 Bell won his fourth legislative term in the general election held on November 6, 2018.
 With 48,562 votes (76 percent), he handily defeated Democrat Lisa Seger, who polled 15,314 (24 percent).

 On January 25, 2019, Bell, along with Steve Toth and Will Metcalf, filed House Bill 1042, which would require Texas schools and law enforcement agencies to establish active shooter response plans and law enforcement agencies to conduct annual drills while also requiring law enforcement to contain or eliminate a threat immediately.